Diary Of A Busker Day 365 Thursday May 9th 2013 Winchester High Street, opposite Oxfam. Time: 1:48-3:18pm

-A very windy day – the weather has ‘changed’, as they say.
-I feel a bit of an idiot – I’m used to at least a couple of people sitting outside Maison Blanc but there’s no one today.
-It gets off to a slow start, money-wise, too.
-I play four songs before anyone donates.
+A very windy day – the weather has “changed,” as they say.
+I feel a bit of an idiot because I’m used to at least a couple of people sitting outside Maison Blanc, but there’s no one today.
+It gets off to a slow start, money-wise, too; I’m on my fifth song before anyone donates.

 Now…who’s the regular who ignores me today?
-It’s TWO actually.
+There are TWO, in fact.
 First is Eddie, who walks past, right in front of me.
-Second is Lily, somewhat less blatantly – she’s across the street so I suppose she could claim she didn’t see me.
-She can bleeding well hear me, though.
-At least Eddie could have done that – cross the street, that is.
+Second is Lily, somewhat less blatantly; she’s across the street so I suppose she could claim she didn’t see me.
+She can bloody well hear me, though.

-Just after I start Borsalino, I notice my generous-of-late benefactor, he of the £10 note and occasional high quality Cuban cigar, namely Ian the councillor.
-He’s across the road and I think ‘Now, is he going to ignore me?’, as it seems to be the order of the day…and I’m pleased to say no, he isn’t going to ignore me.
+Just after I start Borsalino, I notice my generous-of-late benefactor, he of the £10 note and occasional gift of the high quality Cuban cigar, namely, the councillor.
+He’s across the road and I think ‘Now, is he going to ignore me?’ as it seems to be the order of the day…and I’m pleased to say no, he isn’t going to ignore me.
 In fact, he more than consolidates his reputation by carefully putting a much screwed-up tenner in my bucket.
 I think he’s screwed it up so it doesn’t blow out of the bucket.
-What a man – TWO ten pound notes in a week.
+What a man; TWO ten pound notes in a week.
 I bet he doesn’t know he’s just contributed more than half my day’s takings, as it turns out.

 As I’m packing up, I get a good photo of four Maison Blanc chairs strewn across the road, all in a line.
 A couple of them blew over a few times earlier, but never four until now.
-I help one of the waste clearer-uppers put them back, and say ‘That’s crazy – four chairs’.
-‘Gale force winds, they said’, says clearer-upper.
+I help one of the waste clearer-uppers put them back, and say ‘that’s crazy – four chairs.’
+‘Gale force winds, they said,’ says the clearer-upper.